audiopixel/pixelmixer/README.md

 ---

-## About us ##
+## --- ##

 ![AudioPixel Logo](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-web-grid.png)

 AudioPixel develops custom lighting technology and sound-reactive visual programming.

-For 5+ years we have built our own lighting projects, helped artists create large scale interactive installations, programmed nightclub lighting systems, toured with musicians, designed stages with custom lightshows for multi-day festivals, and lit up Burning Man art cars and sound camps.
-Currently we are on the third revision of refining our in-house lighting software package.
+For 5+ years we have crafted original lighting projects, helped other artists build large-scale art installations, developed original software currently in use at nightclubs, and designed lighting systems for dozens of multi-day festivals.
+Somehow we have also managed to light up Burning Man with custom lit artcars and soundcamps each and every year since 2008.
+Currently we are on the third revision of our in-house lighting software.

 In our quest for optimizing AudioPixel's live programming techniques, PixelMixer was born.

-Our aim was to develop a platform we could use for any installation or stage design we could dream up.
+The aim was a platform we could use as the base for any installation or any stage design we could dream up.

+Now here it is and is able to run on mobile devices, in embedded systems, and as part of native os applications.

-Now we are releasing it to the world in the hopes that it might benefit interactive light for all.
+We are now releasing it to the world in the hopes that it might benefit interactive light for all.

 Open Source [MIT License](https://github.com/hepp/audiopixel3/blob/master/LICENSE).